-158-164.
-The consent holder must prepare a baseline water quality monitoring report.
-The report must:

-- (a) Present and discuss the results of baseline water quality monitoring; - (a)(b) Detail the pre deployment calibration, in situ field validation, data processing, quality coding and quality assurance; and - (b)(c) Recommend any amendments to the EMMP for the purposes of future water quality monitoring required by these consents to change the location of a station(s) within the relevant zone or the monitoring parameters at each station, provided that the amended locations or monitoring parameters at the station better achieve the purpose of the EMMP. - 159.165.
-The baseline water quality monitoring report must be provided to the Council at least two (2) months prior to the first commencement of capital dredging.
-This report must be used to re-certify the EMMP to set the turbidity triggers and Tier 3 compliance limit. - 160.166.
-During and after capital dredging, the consent holder must provide to the Council, at least quarterly, a report that summarises the:

-- (a) Water quality monitoring data from the previous quarter and any monitoring or equipment issues that occurred during that period; - (a)(b) Details of equipment calibration, in situ field validation, data processing, quality coding and quality assurance - (b)(c) Collation of other monitoring undertaken; and - (c)(d) Details of any Exceedance(s), the management response measures carried out and the results of monitoring after the management response measures have been completed. - 161.167.
-There must be no fewer than two (2) quarterly reports prepared immediately after capital dredging is completed. - 162.168.
+- 158. The consent holder must prepare a baseline water quality monitoring report.
+The report must: - (a) Present and discuss the results of baseline water quality monitoring; and - (b) Recommend any amendments to the EMMP for the purposes of future water quality monitoring required by these consents to change the location of a station(s) within the relevant zone or the monitoring parameters at each station, provided that the amended locations or monitoring parameters at the station better achieve the purpose of the EMMP. - 159.
+The baseline water quality monitoring report must be provided to the Council at least two (2) months prior to the first commencement of capital dredging. - 160.
+During and after capital dredging, the consent holder must provide to the Council, at least quarterly, a report that summarises the: - (a) Water quality monitoring data from the previous quarter and any monitoring or equipment issues that occurred during that period; - (b) Collation of other monitoring undertaken; and - (c) Details of any Exceedance(s), the management response measures carried out and the results of monitoring after the management response measures have been completed. - 161.
+There must be no fewer than two (2) quarterly reports prepared immediately after capital dredging is completed. - 162.
 Within nine (9) months of the completion of capital dredging, the consent holder must provide the Council a Dredging Turbidity Monitoring and Management Report.
-The report must provide a summary of the turbidity monitoring and management response measures carried out during the capital dredging (excluding for marine ecology assurance monitoring, the requirements for which are set out below) and must include, but not be limited, to the following: - (a) Summary of the turbidity monitoring undertaken; and - (b) Summary of the management actions carried out and the results of monitoring after the management actions have been completed.
+The report must provide a summary of the turbidity monitoring and management response measures carried out during the capital dredging

+(excluding for marine ecology assurance monitoring, the requirements for which are set out below) and must include, but not be limited, to the following:

+- (a) Summary of the turbidity monitoring undertaken; and - (b) Summary of the management actions carried out and the results of monitoring after the management actions have been completed.

-Turbidity Triggers and Tier 3 Compliance LevelLimit
+Turbidity Triggers and Tier 3 Compliance Level

-Establishment of turbidity triggers and Tier 3 Compliance LevelLimit:
+Establishment of turbidity triggers and Tier 3 Compliance Level:

-163.169.
-The consent holder must establish turbidity triggers and a Tier 3 Compliance Level-Limit for each of the telemetered turbidity monitoring locations.
-There must be two (2) tiers of turbidity triggers and one (1) Tier 3 Compliance Level-Limit, each with an Intensity and Allowable Duration value.

-164.170.
-The purpose of turbidity triggers is to:

-- Initiate a management action(s), as detailed in the EMMP and required under condition 149147149139, in the event of a Tier 1 or 2 turbidity trigger Exceedance; - (b) Initiate requirements for complianceCease dredging in the vicinity of a monitoring location in the case of an Exceedance of the Tier 3 Compliance Level_Limit as set out in conditions 175164 to 179168. - 165-171.
-Turbidity triggers and Tier 3 Compliance Levels must be established in accordance with the methodology (including the modified-Intensity-Frequency-Duration approach) in the document titled "Turbidity Monitoring for the Northport Expansion Project" (1 June 2023, Environmetrics Australia) included as Appendix X. - 166.172.
-Upon completion of the baseline water quality monitoring, the Intensity component of the turbidity triggers and Tier 3 Compliance Level for each telemetered turbidity monitoring location must be calculated using the baseline turbidity data referred to in Condition 160157160149 plus the Predicted Dredging Turbidity at that location, using the methodology referred to in Condition 171168160.

-- 167.173.
-The consent holder must provide to the Council, at least two (2) months prior to commencement of capital dredging, a written report prepared by a Suitably Qualified and Experienced person which demonstrates that the turbidity triggers and Tier 3 Compliance Level have been established in accordance conditions 170167 and 171168161. - 168.174.
-The report prepared under condition 173170162 must be certified in writing by the Council's Compliance Manager prior to the first commencement of capital dredging authorised by these consents.
+- 163. The consent holder must establish turbidity triggers and a Tier 3 Compliance Level for each of the telemetered turbidity monitoring locations.
+There must be two (2) tiers of turbidity triggers and one (1) Tier 3 Compliance Level, each with an Intensity and Allowable Duration value. - 164.
+The purpose of turbidity triggers is to: - (a) Initiate a management action(s), as detailed in the EMMP and required under condition 144, in the event of a Tier 1 or 2 turbidity trigger Exceedance; - (b) Initiate requirements for compliance in the case of an Exceedance of the Tier 3 Compliance Level as set out in conditions 169 to 173. - 165.
+Turbidity triggers and Tier 3 Compliance Levels must be established in accordance with the methodology (including the modified-Intensity-Frequency-Duration approach) in the document titled "Turbidity Monitoring for the Northport Expansion Project" (1 June 2023, Environmetrics Australia). - 166.
+Upon completion of the baseline water quality monitoring, the Intensity component of the turbidity triggers and Tier 3 Compliance Level for each telemetered turbidity monitoring location must be calculated using the baseline turbidity data referred to in Condition 154 plus the Predicted Dredging Turbidity at that location, using the methodology referred to in Condition 165. - 167.
+The consent holder must provide to the Council, at least two (2) months prior to commencement of capital dredging, a written report prepared by a Suitably Qualified and Experienced person which demonstrates that the turbidity triggers and Tier 3 Compliance Level have been established in accordance conditions 164 and 165. - 168.
+The report prepared under condition 167 must be certified in writing by the Council's Compliance Manager prior to the first commencement of capital dredging authorised by these consents.